brandoz2255/DevOpsLab/README.md

 - Docker to create containerized services
 - Kubernetes to orchestrate said services
 - Python and  Bash for  some sumple automation Scripts

+Furthermore this Repository is no longer used it was just a enviroment to learn Docker, Ansible,  IaC, and Kubernetes